Why it’s important to recycle and compost

 The magic of home composting

 Home composting is nature’s recycling service, allowing households to recycle a substantial amount of their waste – including vegetable peelings, fruit waste, teabags, grass cuttings, cut flowers, paper kitchen towels, egg shells and cereal boxes – without it ever leaving your home.
-Local authorities can also use industrial composting facilities to recycle all of the above as well as food waste.
+Local authorities can also use industrial composting facilities to recycle all of the above as well as cooked food waste.

 If it is buried in landfill sites, this biodegradable waste lets off methane as it rots ‘anaerobically’ (without the presence of air).
 Methane is a harmful greenhouse gas that is 20 times more damaging than carbon dioxide.
 But in a compost bin or industrial composting facility, the presence of air completely changes the way the waste decomposes and methane is no longer released.